Last Updated on February 27, 2023 by MacNaughtan

 Un peu d’histoire !
 Saviez-vous que l’anse-saint-jean figura au verso des billets de 1000$ en circulation de 1954 à 1992 ?!
 Curieusement, ce n’est qu’en 1972 que les citoyens de L’Anse se rendent compte que leur village apparaît sur celui-ci! #history #oldbills #canada #lansesaintjean

 The beauty of l’Anse-Saint-Jean extends beyond the aesthetics of the village.
-Spending time in a Quebecois town like l’Anse-Saint-jean places visitors right in the heart of le vrai Québec, what people lovingly refer to as, “Québec Authentique.”
+Spending time in a Quebecois town like l’Anse-Saint-jean places visitors right in the heart of le vrai Quebec, what people lovingly refer to as, “Quebec Authentique.”

 Here are 5 ways to appreciate the beauty of l’Anse Saint-Jean:

-Sea Kayaking in the Fjord
+sea Kayaking in the fjord